Religion in India: Islam

 Islam is a monotheistic religion centered on the belief in one God and following the example of Muhammad; it is the largest minority religion in India.
 About 14.2% of the country's population or approximately 172.2 million people identify as adherents of Islam (2011 census).
-It makes India the country with the largest Muslim population outside Muslim-majority countries.
+It makes India the country with the largest Muslim population outside Muslim-majority countries, and third among all countries.
 Muslims are a majority in states Jammu and Kashmir and Lakshadweep, and live in high concentrations in Uttar Pradesh, Bihar, West Bengal, Assam, and Kerala.
 There has been no particular census conducted in India with regards to sects, but sources suggest the largest denomination is Sunni Islam, with substantial populations of Shia and Ahmadiyya Muslims.
 Indian sources like Times of India and DNA reported the Indian Shia Muslims population in mid-2005–2006 to be between 25% and 31% of entire Muslim population of India, which accounts them in numbers between 40 and 50 million.